 Technical and Organizational Measures

-This Schedule describes the minimum technical and organizational measures implemented by Coda to protect Customer Personal Data from Security Incidents:
+This Schedule 2 forms part of the DPA and describes the minimum technical and organizational measures implemented by Coda to protect Customer Personal Data from Security Incidents:

 Policies and governance

-Coda uses encryption technology where appropriate to protect personal data held electronically, at rest and in transit.
+Coda uses encryption technology where appropriate to protect Customer Personal Data held electronically, at rest and in transit.
 Use of such encryption technology is limited to those algorithms that have received substantial public review and have been proven to work effectively.

-Coda's devices (including smartphones, tablets etc.) used to process personal data have appropriate data security software installed on them.
+Coda's devices (including smartphones, tablets etc.) used to process Customer Personal Data have installed on them appropriate data security software.
 Coda also ensures that web applications are assessed for vulnerabilities and that any such vulnerabilities are remediated prior to production deployment.

-Coda limits access to personal data by implementing appropriate access controls, including specific controls for remote and wireless access to data importer's networks.
+Coda limits access to Customer Personal Data by implementing appropriate access controls, including specific controls for remote and wireless access to its networks.
 Access controls can include: